 This card is the easiest when it comes to earning a chunk of airline miles.
 I had done it for myself before but not for my husband.
 It gives you 60,000 American Airlines points after just one purchase.
 You heard me right!
 I put a $13 purchase on this card, paid the $99 annual fee, and got my 60,000 points.

 Total points earned: 60,000 American Airline Miles.

-I love the Chase Business Ink Cash Card because of the ability to buy gift cards at office supply stores for 5x the points.
-This card gave me 75,000 ultimate rewards after spending $7,500.
+I love the Chase Business Ink Cash Card and this card gave me 75,000 ultimate rewards after spending $7,500.
 I did this by buying furniture, etc., for our basement remodel.
 I love getting more Ultimate Rewards!

 Total points earned: 85,000 Ultimate Rewards

 The United Quest Card had an offer of 80,000 United Miles for a total spend of $5,000 (with an option to earn more miles for more spending).
 I fly United a lot because I live near Denver, it is a United hub.
 I was so happy that they came out with this new card.
 It has an annual fee of $250, but that comes with a $125 United statement credit, bringing the cost down.

 Total points earned: 85,000+ United miles after minimum spend